Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 ### VGVI

-The Viewshed Greenness Visibility Index (VGVI) represents the proportion of visibile greeness to the total visible area based on the `viewshed`.
+The Viewshed Greenness Visibility Index (VGVI) represents the proportion of visible greenness to the total visible area based on the `viewshed`.
 The estimated VGVI values range between 0 and 1, where = no green cells and 1= all of the visible cells are green.

 Based on a viewshed and a binary greenspace raster, all visible points are classified as visible green and visible no-green.
 All values are summarized using a decay function, to account for the reducing visual prominence of an object in space with increasing distance from the observer.
 Currently two options are supported, a logistic and an exponential function.